 Make a printable turkey basket which has been designed to look like a realistic turkey.

-For those of you living in the USA this easy turkey craft is just in time for Thanksgiving.
+For our USA friends, this easy turkey craft is just in time for Thanksgiving.
 It also makes a fun farm animal craft at any time of year.

 You could fill your finished turkey basket with sweets or candies and give it to someone special as a gift, or keep it as a festive decoration for yourself.